 As the medical field continues to improve its understanding of the epidemic, several treatment options have been developed.
 The tried-and-true options also continue to be offered.
 Types of treatment include:

 Detoxification is the first step.
 In order to move forward, a patient’s substance of choice has to be out of their body and system.

-Depending on the severity of the addiction as well as the length of time a person has been addicted, detox can be a shock.
-The medical staff at facilities such as Green Mountain Treatment Center and New Freedom Academy, however, are trained to help patients through this important process.
+Depending on the severity of the addiction, as well as the length of time a person has been addicted, detox can be a shock.
+However, the medical staff at facilities such as Green Mountain Treatment Center and New Freedom Academy are trained to help patients through this important process.
 With their help, you can be confident that you will not be alone when you need the most assistance.

 For some patients, entering a private rehabilitation program makes the most sense.
 Sometimes, the only way to overcome an addiction is to be away from the environment that caused it in the first place.
 Other times having the help of trained staff is important.